Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2025_Jeffrey_Cordero.md

 I addressed a critical security flaw in the platform's WebSocket server by implementing a token-based authorization system ([#11634](https://github.com/Submitty/Submitty/pull/11634)).
 Previously, any user with a direct URL and valid login credentials could access any WebSocket page, posing a considerable risk for real-time student-instructor communications.

 To resolve this, I designed a JSON Web Token (JWT)–based authorization layer, where the web server now generates short-lived, multi-use tokens scoped to specific pages.
 Each token ensures that WebSocket connections are established by authorized users, with permissions managed using a sliding window mechanism to handle expired pages.
+This approach cut the average WebSocket connection authentication time by approximately 90%.

 ```json
 {